Daniel-Studios/Working-Coin-Clicker-2.0/README.md

 # Working-Coin-Clicker-2.0
-GUIDE:
+Instructions/Guide:
-- Click the "COIN" to get money and stuff.
+- Click the "COIN" to get money.
-- Click the "SPEAKER" to mute and unmute and stuff.
+- Click the "SPEAKER" to mute and unmute the music.
+- Click "SHOP" to open the shop.
+- Click "CLOSE" to close the shop.
+- YOU CAN FIGURE IT OUT AND STUFF!.